• Skip to main content

 Answers vendor inquiries in reference to payments, data, receipt of goods, etc.

-Assists in the training of new and temporary personnel regarding accounts payable transactions.
+Trains new and temporary personnel regarding accounts payable transactions.

-Confirms accuracy of totals of invoices processed to totals paid to vendors.
-Acts as back-up for maintaining spreadsheet compiling total invoice amounts processed on a daily basis.
-Investigates discrepancies and make corrections as needed.
+Confirms accuracy of totals of invoices processed to totals paid to vendors; acts as back-up for maintaining spreadsheet compiling total invoice amounts processed on a daily basis; investigates discrepancies and make corrections as needed.

 Performs investigative transactions to ensure that payments are processed within budget amounts and have proper approval.